-In this interview with Nour Amache from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Harvard Kennedy School and the Center on Global Energy Policy at Columbia University, discussed the Chinese sub-national debt and the risks associated with it.
+In this interview with Nour Amache from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Center on Global Energy Policy at Columbia University, discussed the Chinese sub-national debt and the risks associated with it.

 The worry about the Chinese sovereign rating should come last.
 Instead, we should look at the real problem in the shadow banking system in China and other financial activities that aren’t disclosed in the official Chinese statements.
 As long as prices go up, sub-national debt can be paid, but if the opposite occurs, stakeholders default and the crisis unfolds, affecting the whole economy (including the public sector).
 It is still not understood when a crisis will unfold and what the severity of it will be.